koka-lang/koka/doc/spec/why.kk.md

-Another example of the _min-gen_ design principle: instead of various special language and compiler extensions to support exceptions, generators, async/await etc., Koka has full support for algebraic effect handlers -- these lets you define advanced control abstractions like async/await as a user library in a typed and composable way.
+Another example of the _min-gen_ design principle: instead of various special language and compiler extensions to support exceptions, generators, async/await etc., &koka; has full support for algebraic effect handlers -- these lets you define advanced control abstractions like async/await as a user library in a typed and composable way.